bocoup/learn-ansible/exercises/tasks-and-idempotency/overview.md

 A `become_method` can also be specified, which tells Ansible how the permission elevation should happen.
 This defaults to `sudo`, which is probably what you'll want to use most of the time.

+### APT REPOSITORIES

+When you install a piece of software using apt, it references a file that lists the 'sources' from which packages can be obtained.
+The location of this file is `/etc/apt/sources.list`.
+Apt also reads from `/etc/apt/sources.list.d/`.

+Sometimes, you may wish to install a package that is newer than the one which shipped with your Linux distribution.
+In this case, you need to add a new apt repository for it.

+... more here

+### APT KEYS

+.... more here

 ## EXERCISE